signalfx/gdi-specification/specification/configuration.md

 **Status**: [Stable](../README.md#versioning-and-status-of-the-specification)

 One or more configuration variables MAY be needed to properly configure GDI repositories.
-Configuration of these variables MUST be supported by environment variables and MAY be supported by additional methods.
+Configuration of these variables SHOULD be supported by environment variables and MAY be supported by additional methods.
 GDI repositories MUST adopt stable and SHOULD adopt experimental configuration variables in the [OpenTelemetry